Home Watch Business Frequently Asked Questions

 What is the NHWA?

-The National Home Watch Association is a group of elite Home Watch services from across the U.S. and Canada that have agreed to operate their businesses according to the highest set of standards and guidelines in the industry.
+The National Home Watch Association is a group of elite Home Watch services from across the U.S., Canada and Australia that have agreed to operate their businesses according to the highest set of standards and guidelines in the industry.
 These standards and guidelines ensure the clients of these Accredited Members that they are fully protected by proper insurance, bonding, and procedures provided by them.
 In addition, Accredited Members have agreed to uphold and abide by the Code of Ethics and Mission Statement of the NHWA.

 Why is the NHWA important to the Home Watch industry?